Operations Wallace and Hardy: End

 The following night after the battle the SAS received a large drop from the RAF with needed supplies, ammunition but more importantly several Jeeps by parachute, bringing their total to 18 such vehicles.
 Farran then split his force into two columns of nine vehicles, one of these columns being led by Hibbert and the other by Farran himself, and headed for the Belfort Gap, an area between the Vosges mountains and the Swiss border.
+A further third party, code name Operation Robey, continued on foot in the area of Langres.

-German forces were retreating to the area to try to prevent the Allies from reaching the Rhine river.
+German forces were retreating to the Belfort Gap to try to prevent the Allies from reaching the Rhine river.
 The two columns set off on 2 September, heading for the gap between Patton's US Third Army in the north and Patch's US Seventh Army in the south.
 German numbers increased as more and more retreated but the SAS columns ambushed more German units over the following two weeks.

 On 8 September twenty men under Lieutenant Bob Walker-Brown acting on a tip off from the Marquis ambushed five German petrol bowsers en route from Langres to Dijon.
 In an ambush style a motorcycle and side car and a lorry were allowed past before the lead and last vehicles were hit as the bowsers were systematically taken out and then burst into flames.
 With all the bowsers destroyed and having created huge palls of smoke the SAS extracted themselves successfully.

 In the final week the SAS set up a base in the forest around Darney but in the coming days the Germans were fewer in number and there was hardly any resistance.
 Wallace came to an end on 17 September, when the groups linked up with advance elements of the US Seventh Army not far from Belfort.